dianetc/divergence/README.md

-This is meant to be a decorator called `diverge`, that returns the first instance where two inputs have divergent stack traces for a specific function (or if they agree up to the length of the smaller stack trace, it returns the starting point where the larger stack trace continues).
-So it would look something like:
+This is meant to be a decorator called `diverge`, that returns the first instance where two inputs have divergent stack traces for a specific function.

+If they agree up to the length of the smaller stack trace, it returns the starting point where the larger stack trace continues.

+Using divergence, looks something like:

 ```
 from divergence import diverge